WHAT IS PURE HYDROQUINONE 3% CREAM

 HYDE HYDROQUINONE 3% CREAM BENEFITS

-Hyde 3% Hydroquinone cream designed to lighten discolorations in skin.
+Hyde 3% Hydroquinone cream designed to lighten discolorations in the skin.
 It works by reducing the amount of melanin in the skin, making darkened areas lighter.
 Consumers are buying hydroquinone 3% products for their convenience and results.

 Easy to apply: Hyde Hydroquinone 3%cream is painless and easy to apply during your regular morning routine.
 Manufacturers recommend that the cream be applied regularly, usually once a day, to the discolored areas of skin and rubbed in thoroughly.
 This ensures that the component is applied only to the areas that need treatment.

 Quick results: Most users who use Hyde hydroquinone 3% cream see a change in the discolored skin within three weeks when using the cream twice a day or once a day.
 Although the cream may take longer to work in some users, its effectiveness can usually be determined within four months.
 Alternative methods of treating skin discoloration, such as dermabrasion, require scheduled treatments and a healing period of several days or weeks, which Hyde hydroquinone 3% cream does not require.